-- 79. Any significant changes to the terms and conditions applicable to car parks will require the processing of a TRO under the Road Traffic Regulation Act 1984 ('the 1984 Act') and the Local Authorities' Traffic Orders (Procedure) (England and Wales) Regulations 1996.
-In deciding whether or not to make a TRO, and exercising any of their powers under the 1984 Act, the Council also has a duty to (having regard to the matters specified in s.122 (2)) secure the expeditious, convenient and safe movement of vehicular and other traffic (including pedestrians) and the provision of suitable and adequate parking facilities on and off the highway.
-The matters referred to in s.122 (2) are; the desirability of securing and maintaining reasonable access to premises; the effect on the amenities of any locality affected; the importance of regulating and restricting the use of roads by heavy commercial vehicles; the national air quality strategy; facilitating the passage of public service vehicles including the safety and convenience of persons using public service vehicles and any other matters the council considers to be relevant.
-Failure to adhere to any of the statutory processes could potentially result in the proposed changes being successfully challenged in the High Court. - 80.
-The making of a TRO includes a statutory public consultation process over a period of 21 days to permit responses including any objections to be made.
-Any objections must then be considered before an Order is made. - 81.
-For these purposes, a significant change would include: - (i) Imposing a charge where one did not previously exist. - (ii) Introducing free parking areas into a charging car park. - (iii) Changing the class of vehicle permitted to use a car park. - 82.
-Failure to adhere to the statutory processes could potentially result in: - (i) The new charges being successfully challenged in the High Court resulting in loss of income and/or loss of reputation for the council. - (ii) Delay arising from the council being unable to increase the charges on the anticipated implementation date.
+- 86. There are no direct legal implications as a result of the proposals put forward in this report. - 87.
+Any significant changes to the terms and conditions applicable to car parks will require the processing of a TRO under the Road Traffic Regulation Act 1984 ('the 1984 Act') and the Local Authorities' Traffic Orders (Procedure) (England and Wales) Regulations 1996.
+In deciding whether or not to make a TRO, and exercising any of their powers under the 1984 Act, the Council also has a duty to (having regard to the matters specified in Section122 (2)) secure the expeditious, convenient and safe movement of vehicular and other traffic (including pedestrians) and the provision of suitable and adequate parking facilities on and off the highway.
+The matters referred to in Section 122 (2) are; the desirability of securing and maintaining reasonable access to premises; the effect on the amenities of any locality affected; the importance of regulating and restricting the use of roads by heavy commercial vehicles; the national air quality strategy; facilitating the passage of public service vehicles including the safety and convenience of persons using public service vehicles and any other matters the Council considers to be relevant.
+Failure to adhere to any of the statutory processes could potentially result in the proposed changes being successfully challenged in the High Court.

+- 88. The making of a TRO includes a statutory public consultation process over a period of 21 days to permit responses including any objections to be made.
+Any objections must then be considered before an Order is made. - 89.
+For these purposes, a significant change would include: - (i) Imposing a charge where one did not previously exist. - (ii) Introducing free parking areas into a charging car park. - (iii) Changing the class of vehicle permitted to use a car park. - 90.
+Failure to adhere to the statutory processes could potentially result in: - (i) The new charges being successfully challenged in the High Court resulting in loss of income and/or loss of reputation for the Council. - (ii) Delay arising from the Council being unable to increase the charges on the anticipated implementation date. - 91.
+Where the only change proposed is an increase in parking charges, there is no statutory requirement to make a new TRO.
+Such changes can be implemented by notice.
+This involves publishing a notice of the changes in a local newspaper at least 21 days before the changes come into effect and also placing a similar notice in the car park(s) affected.
+However, the Council's LTP Car Parking Strategy provides that, before any parking charges are set, the Council will consult the public, stakeholders and area boards.
+Such consultation should, therefore, be carried out before notice of the increases is given.